jmid/pbt-frameworks/README.md

  - [*'Testing Telecoms Software with Quviq QuickCheck'* Arts, Hughes, and Johansson (Erlang 2006)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.148.6554&rep=rep1&type=pdf) - which describes Erlang's first `eqc_commands` module
  - [*'QuickCheck Testing for Fun and Profit'* by Hughes (PADL 2007)](https://people.inf.elte.hu/center/fulltext.pdf)  describes a later revision
  - [the API documentation of Quviq's latest (commercial) version](http://quviq.com/documentation/eqc/)
+ - [*'A Note on State-Machine Frameworks for Property-Based Testing'*](https://janmidtgaard.dk/quickcheck/stmnote.pdf) - a tutorial which reconstructs `qcstm` for OCaml

 **Parallel state-machine tests** for race conditions were later introduced in
  - [*'Finding Race Conditions in Erlang with QuickCheck and PULSE'* by Claessen et al. (ICFP 2009)](https://smallbone.se/papers/finding-race-conditions.pdf) -- along with a scheduler and a process visualizer